discoverfinancial/ods-sample/CONTRIBUTE.md

 # ODS Contribution and Governance Policies

 This document describes the contribution process and governance policies of the ODS project.
 The project draws influence from, but is not driven by, the [Linux
-Foundation Antitrust Policy](https://www.linuxfoundation.org/antitrust-policy/), and the FINOS [IP Policy](https://community.finos.org/assets/files/IP-Policy-9b1cd5f6c1d682e073c3c15224fc6d86.pdf), [Code of Conduct](https://community.finos.org/docs/governance/code-of-conduct), [Collaborative Principles](https://community.finos.org/docs/governance/collaborative-principles/), and [Meeting Procedures](https://community.finos.org/docs/governance/meeting-procedures/).
+Foundation Antitrust Policy](https://www.linuxfoundation.org/antitrust-policy/), and the FINOS [IP Policy](https://community.finos.org/governance-docs/IP-policy.pdf), [Code of Conduct](https://community.finos.org/docs/governance/code-of-conduct), [Collaborative Principles](https://community.finos.org/docs/governance/collaborative-principles/), and [Meeting Procedures](https://community.finos.org/docs/governance/meeting-procedures/).
 Please contact a maintainer if you are unsure how to proceed on any topic.

 ## Reporting Issues

 We welcome any feedback on the quality, stability or performance of ODS.
 If you see incorrect behavior or would like to suggest ways to improve ODS, please use these guidelines to create an issue in GitHub.
-1. Please [check](https://github.com/discoverfinancial/ods-framework/issues) whether there is already an open issue related to your experience/feedback.
+1. Please [check](https://github.com/discoverfinancial/ods-sample/issues) whether there is already an open issue related to your experience/feedback.
 If there is, join the discussion and contribute any observations or information that may not already be present in the issue.
 2. If there isn't already a relevant issue, create one using one of the provided templates.
 Please provide the following information:
-    1. Add appropriate tag for project -> [`ods-framework`, `ods-surveyor`, `ods-sample`]
+    1. Add appropriate tag for project -> [`ods-sample`, `ods-app`, `ods-client`]
-        * ods-framework - Core ODS framework functionality
+        * ods-sample - Core ODS Sample documentation
-        * ods-surveyor - Data surveyor tool for profiling and assessing data quality
+        * ods-app - Sample applications demonstrating ODS functionality
-        * ods-sample - Sample applications demonstrating ODS functionality
+        * ods-client - Sample applications demonstrating ODS APIs
     3. Add appropriate tag for type of issue -> [`bug`, `enhancement`]
     4. (optional) Add tag for required specialties -> [`design thinking`, `project management`, `question`, `documentation`]
     5. Set `Projects` field to `ODS`